 We use Firebase Storage and Firebase Realtime Database services to implement IoT service.
+As the "/mix\node" node in ROS system can subscribe topics to get and process the body temperature data (from "/Thermal camera" node) and heart rate data (from "/mmwave" node).
 The resultant thermal images of human face detection are stored in Firebase Storage and named with the timestamp when uploaded.
 There is a Uniform Resource Locator (URL) for each stored image in Firebase Storage.
-In real-time database, we process the data with blockchain technology by combining heart rate, body temperature, time stamp, thermal image URL, the hash value of the previous block data and index to calculate the hash value for the next block, and then upload all the data to the cloud space of database to generate the next block when the person is not moving as shown in Figure 10.
+In real-time database, we process the data with blockchain technology by combining heart rate, body temperature, time stamp, thermal image URL, the hash value of the previous block data and index to calculate the hash value for the next block, and then upload all the data to the cloud space of database to generate the next block when the person is not moving as shown in Figure 12.
 While the vital sign is abnormal, the notification will be sent to Line notify through IFTTT service.

-Figure 10.
+Figure 12.
 The data process flow for the cloud storage

-2.8.
+2.9.
 Detection with AI Model and Alert Notification

-We use the latest 6 heart rate data in the cloud database and pre-trained AI network models for heart rate stable status classification as shown in Figure 11 (a).
+We use the latest 6 heart rate data in the cloud database and pre-trained AI network models for heart rate stable status classification as shown in Figure 13 (a).
 There are 6 input nodes and 2 output nodes for this AI model.
 The notifications can be sent while heart rate irregularity is predicted by AI model.
-As TensorFlow.js [23] is the implementation of the popular ML framework of Google in Javascript.
+As TensorFlow.js [36] is the implementation of the popular ML framework of Google in Javascript.
+We built the AI model with Keras framework, and trained the AI model on Google Colab.
+Then we converted the trained model to tensowerflow.js and stored the model file on cloud by firebase hosting service.
 We conducted an AI model for heart rate stable status detection on Firebase Hosting and build a heart rate curve website to show the results of AI inference in the browser.
-The process flow of AI inference is as shown in Figure 11 (b).
+The process flow of AI inference is as shown in Figure 13 (b).
 We also use the Webhooks and Line services in IFTTT, trigger services by sending web request commands and publish messages through Line Notify.
 In this system, the abnormal measurement value will be used as a trigger service item and an alert notification will be sent to the user's cell phone through Line Notify to prevent unfortunate events from happening.